awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-launch-templates.md

    + **Purchasing option**: The purchasing model\.
 Choose **Request Spot Instances** to request Spot Instances at the Spot price, capped at the On\-Demand price, and choose **Customize** to change the default Spot Instance settings\.
 If you do not request a Spot Instance, EC2 launches an On\-Demand Instance by default\.
 For more information, see [Spot Instances](using-spot-instances.md)\.
    + **IAM instance profile**: An AWS Identity and Access Management \(IAM\) instance profile to associate with the instance\.
 For more information, see [IAM roles for Amazon EC2](iam-roles-for-amazon-ec2.md)\.
    + **Shutdown behavior**: Whether the instance should stop or terminate when shut down\.
 For more information, see [Changing the Instance Initiated Shutdown Behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.
    + **Stop \- Hibernate behavior**: Whether the instance is enabled for hibernation\.
 This field is only valid for instances that meet the hibernation prerequisites\.
-For more information, see [Hibernate Your Windows Instance](Hibernate.md)\.
+For more information, see [Hibernate your Windows instance](Hibernate.md)\.
    + **Termination protection**: Whether to prevent accidental termination\.
 For more information, see [Enabling Termination Protection for an Instance](terminating-instances.md#Using_ChangingDisableAPITermination)\.
    + **Detailed CloudWatch monitoring**: Whether to enable detailed monitoring of the instance using Amazon CloudWatch\.
 Additional charges apply\.
 For more information, see [Monitoring Your Instances Using CloudWatch](using-cloudwatch.md)\.
    + **Elastic GPU**: An Elastic Graphics accelerator to attach to the instance\.
 Not all instance types support Elastic Graphics\.
 For more information, see [Amazon Elastic Graphics](elastic-graphics.md)\.